jdillard/personal-site/_posts/2016-25-09-trail-report-devils-dome-loop.md

 There is a stream to refill water and if you are there during the blueberry season there are plenty of opportunities to gather blueberries (or huckleberries -- we never confirmed which).

-There was an old faded sign posted on the shelter that appeared to say something about it being a snow survey location, but these days it seems to mainly be used by hunters during the high hunt season as there is the perfect backdrop behind it.
+There was an old faded sign posted on the shelter that appeared to say something about it being a snow survey location, but these days it seems to be used by hunters during the high hunt season as there is the perfect backdrop behind it.

 We later came across a hunter that said he had been coming out to that shelter for over a decade and had put an effort into upkeeping it every trip, but noticed fewer and fewer others were helping out in that regard.
 So if you're handy and stop at the shelter maybe replace a shingle or two with the hammer, nails, and shingles left in the corner.